Gravatar Icon

 Attention translators: alta seeks social media interns, imperial media mix: japan’s failed attempt at asia’s first transnational girl group, an interview with david damrosch, more featured articles, positions open, position description.

-The Department of Comparative Literature is currently carrying out two tenure-track searches during the academic year 2023-2024: one in Translation Studies , the other in Media History and Archeology .
-The department is also now accepting applications for a College Fellow in Translation Studies position in 2024-2025.
+The Department of Comparative Literature has recently completed two tenure-track searches during the academic year 2023-2024: one in Translation Studies , the other in Media History and Archeology .
+No searches are anticipated for 2024-2025.

 comparative literature phd rankings